ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 You can upgrade to a new version when [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) from the _Backups_ tab of your _Deployment Overview_.
 Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.

+Upgrade from MongoDB 4.2 to 4.4 by [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
+{: important}

 ## Upgrading through the CLI
 {: #upgrading-cli}
 {: cli}